 Agri-environment schemes administered by NE working closely with the Royal Society for the Protection of Birds (RSPB) and GWCT provide research-based guidance on a range of management options to support the conservation of farmland birds.
 Up to 2010 there had been good uptake of these so-called 'in-field' arable options in Warwickshire, particularly where there were known populations of species.
-In 2016 the Wild Pollinator and Farm Wildlife Package was produced, offering the following 22 old and new Entry Level (ELS), Higher Level (HLS) and Organic HLS options:
+In 2016 the Countryside Stewardship Wild Pollinator and Farm Wildlife Package was introduced but uptake of this scheme, designed to increase breeding success by 50%, was very poor (I. Newton, 2017).
+In 2021 the package offers the following options for farmland birds: